Khao Phra Wihan National Park: Gateway to Prasat Khao Phra Wihan

-The park atop Pha Mo I Daeng is the Thai gateway to ruins associated with the temple of Prasat Preah Vihear, and is generally open to everyone upon payment of entrance fees.
+The park atop Pha Mo I Daeng is the Thai gateway to ruins associated with the temple of Preah Vihear, and is generally open to everyone upon payment of entrance fees.
 When relations between the two countries are normal, the temple ruins are also accessible from the Thai side.
 Both sides charge additional entrance fees for such access, but Cambodia does not require visas.
 Access from the Cambodian side is to the temple ruins only.
 The International Court of Justice awarded the temple ruins to Cambodia in 1962, but these are located in an area of 4.6 km² that Thailand still claims.
 Nevertheless, in 2008 the World Heritage Committee's 32nd Session listed the Temple of Preah Vihear as a UNESCO World Heritage Site, which prompted an armed dispute.
 For visitors' safety, areas with landmines are clearly marked.